A Framework for Identifying Bubbles

 As we can see from our plots, real equity returns tend to be negative following yield curve inversions.
 We can also see that the Fed, when possible, drops interest rates to stimulate the economy.
 However, we notice that it cannot afford to do so when a) inflation is out of control and/or b) when rates are already at 0%.
 These scenarios are structurally different and are therefore worth investigating in depth, but we will not discuss that here.

-Let’s overlay the time periods when the yield curve was inverted to our Grand Financial Bubble Metric:
+Let’s overlay the time periods when the yield curve was inverted to our Grand Financial Bubble Metric

-As we can see, looking at yield curve inversions in conjunction with our Grand Financial Bubble Metric is somewhat helpful in informing the user on the formation of financial bubbles, sector equity performance, and possible asset allocation decisions.
+is somewhat helpful in informing the user on the formation of financial bubbles, sector equity performance, and possible asset allocation decisions.
 I would like to highlight that the above is a rough framework (that can be greatly improved) and that much more analysis should be conducted before making a possible investment decision.
 While our framework may aid in sector allocation decisions, a savvy investor will then pursue company-specific analysis that either supports or opposes their thesis.

 Additional Areas of Explanation & Possible Amendments